bernedom/bertrand/README.md

 ```

 The contract related keywords `Require`, `Ensure` and `Invariant` are implemented.
-A failing contract results in immediate programm termination by an `abort`.
+A failing contract results in immediate program termination by an `abort`.
 The contract message is printed to stderr.

 By default contracts are enabled unless the `NDEBUG` compiler flag is set.
 Contracts can be force enabled or disabled by passing the compiler flag `BERTRAND_ENABLE_CONTRACTS` or `BERTRAND_DISABLE_CONTRACTS` passing both will lead to a compiler error.